Skip to main content

 Securing Your Tool (MCP Contributors)

-If you’re building an MCP server, verify incoming requests are legitimate:
+If you’re building an MCP server, verify incoming requests are legitimate.

 Quick Implementation